inbo/tutorials/content/tutorials/r_inboveg/index.md

 ----------------------

-This function `inboveg_qualifiers`queries the INBOVEG database for qualifier information (site and/or management) on recordings for one or more surveys.
-These qualifiers give information on management, location description, ...
+This function `inboveg_qualifiers`queries the INBOVEG database for qualifier information on recordings for one or more surveys.
+These qualifiers give information on management (management qualifier 'MQ') or location description (site qualifier'SQ').

 ### Examples